mbernat/particles/README.md

 ## Controls

 So far only mouse control is implemented.
-The particles should follow the mouse.
+The particles follow the mouse.

-If the left mouse button is pressed they do so more eagerly.
+When the left mouse button is pressed they do so more eagerly.